compbiocore/bioflows/docs/tutorials/Setup_bioflows_env.md

 # Setting up the environment for **bioflows**

+This section is specifically aimed at users of Brown University's OSCAR HPC cluster.
+Users of other systems should pay close attention to the

 ## Setup conda envinronment
 First make sure the conda environment is setup in your `PATH` variable.
 In your CCV console type